Work Sample · Business applications, SMB · NYC

 Updating the design would improve: how customers targeted, connected and engaged with their audiences; and the overall competitiveness of the product in the market.

-Before starting the design, I spent a period of a few weeks researching competitors to identify design and functional patterns from competitors.
+To start, I researched competitors to identify design and functional patterns from competitors.

 Products that included purchasing or uploading an email list as part of the workflow were ideal to review.
-Short-list examples: MailChimp, Constant Contact, Moo Cards, etc.
+Examples like MailChimp, Constant Contact, Moo Cards, etc.

 • Simplified Workflow: All of the design activities would be grouped together; selecting a mailing list would occur separately.